timeplus-io/docs/docs/proton-kafka.md

 ### Read existing messages {#rewind}

-When you run `SELECT raw FROM ext_stream ` , Proton will read the new messages in the topics, not the existing ones.
+When you run `SELECT raw FROM ext_stream `, Timeplus will read the new messages in the topics, not the existing ones.
 If you need to read all existing messages, you can use the following settings:

 ```sql
 SELECT raw FROM ext_stream SETTINGS seek_to='earliest'